frankshearar/Home/NuGet-Sign-Command.md

     We should spec out all the validations that will be done before signing.

  **3.** Do we need to add retry mechanism for the timestamper service?
-  Number of retries to get a timestamp for the countersignature.
+  Number of retries to get a time stamp for the signature.
-  Delay (in seconds) between the retries to get a timestamp for the countersignature.
+  Delay (in seconds) between the retries to get a time stamp for the signature.

  **4.** HashingAlgorithm Default to SHA256?